-Attachment D
+Appendix D

-engage in to respond and (in time) eliminate microaggressions from our workplace.
+R.A.V.E.N. is not a step by step process.
+It's a general guide to provide us all with some options and actions that we can engage in to respond and (in time) eliminate microaggressions from our workplace.
 You can use whichever parts of R.A.V.E.N that may work for the current situation.
-The work with microaggressions are not sought to be a tool to address intentionally discriminative behaviors and/or belief systems towards marginalized groups
+The work with microaggressions are not sought to be a tool to address intentionally discriminative behaviors and/or belief systems towards marginalized groups.

-RAVEN Approach is adapted from Dr. J. Luke Wood and Dr. Frank Namis III of San Diego State University.
+RAVEN Approach is adapted from Dr. J. Luke Wood and Dr. Frank Harris III of San Diego State University.

-Attachment E: Staff and Volunteer Cultural Humility Survey Results
+Appendix E: Staff and Volunteer Cultural Humility Survey Results